todorovdi/motor_learning/README.md

-The general architecture follows the idea of "model as participant" -- there is some code that implements what is supposed to be happening inside human brain and body ( BG_model.cpp, CB_model.cpp, arm.cpp, motor_learning.cpp ) and some other code that implements some sort of virtual reality -- reproduction of the experimental environment and its interactions with the participant ( like driving force in non-autonomous ODE, it determines which targets/cues are shown, what visuomotor perturbations are applied )
+The general architecture follows the idea of "model as participant" -- there is some code that implements what is supposed to be happening inside human brain and body ( BG_model.cpp, CB_model.cpp, arm.cpp, percept.cpp, motor_learning.cpp ) and some other code that implements some sort of virtual reality -- reproduction of the experimental environment and its interactions with the participant ( like driving force in non-autonomous ODE, it determines which targets/cues are shown, what visuomotor perturbations are applied )  -- pert.cpp
+  The main function is located in pert.cpp

+Some of the files are related to the arm model specifically, with few modifications they were taken from

 On the plotting side, there are some general purpose plotting code and there are *_addplot.py files that produce plots for a particular experiment